Things I Wish I Knew Before My Wedding

 Each couple should figure out what matters to them from the get-go.
 Establish a must-have list that considers your respective design visions, music tastes, food & beverage preferences, and personal style.

-Having these items on hand will not only help you avoid future misconceptions but also put your vendors at ease as they can devise a more solid wedding plan.
+Having these items on hand will not only help you avoid future misconceptions but also put your vendors at ease, allowing them to devise a more solid wedding plan.

 Don’t Expect Your Better Half To Be Into Wedding Planning

-Be prepared that your fiance is not at all into wedding planning and all the details that go into it.
+Be prepared that your fiance is not interested in wedding planning and all the details that go into it.

 In this case, the best thing you can do is give them something they are comfortable with and go from there.